digital-steez/aws-enter/README.md

 The main use-case for this is connecting via SSH.
 For example, if you are user *billyb* and have a machine that was given the EC2 Name tag *boris*, you would connect to it like so:

     $ ssh -v -A billyb@$(node aws-enter.js --name boris)
 This means that you can also use this for SCP, or any other UNIX network utility that expects an IP address.

+Create a config file at ~/.aws-enter with a JSON object containing the properties shown in the sample file.